Anders-H/GenericPokerFormationChecker/README.md

 # GenericPokerFormationChecker
-A class that can identify poker hands.
+A class that can identify poker hands, for .NET 5.0.

-**Install version 1.0.0 from NuGet:**
+**Install version 1.0.2 from NuGet:**

 ```Install-Package PokerFormationChecker```